Requirements for the Individual Training Plan

 The students are also invited and encouraged to attend the “PhD Educational week on Transferable skills” organized by the University of Padova.

-Group activities: Each student is required to attend Journal clubs (minimum: 70% of attendance), which are self-organized and consist of the presentation and in-group discussion of a relevant paper in the neuroscience field.
+Group activities: Each PhD student is required to attend Journal Clubs (minimum: 70% of attendance), which are self-organized and consist of the presentation and in-group discussion of a relevant paper in the neuroscience field.

-Schools: The students are allowed and encouraged to attend courses from Schools organized by international recognized academic institutions or research centers and the number of hours assigned will be commensurate to the work carried out at the School.
+Schools: Each PhD student is allowed and encouraged to attend courses from Schools organized by international recognized academic institutions or research centers; the number of hours assigned will be commensurate to the work carried out at the School.

-Other training activities: The students are strongly encouraged to attend courses from other PhD programs, or other Universities.
-Importantly, all the students are strongly encouraged to spend a period abroad (minimum: 3 months, maximum: 18 month).
+Other training activities: Each PhD student is encouraged to attend courses from other PhD programs or other Universities.
+Importantly, each PhD student is strongly encouraged to spend a period abroad for training and research.

-Participation to conferences: The students are highly encouraged to attend Summer/Winter/Spring schools as well as national and international conferences, workshops and symposia in the field of Neuroscience.
+Participation to conferences: Each PhD student is highly encouraged to attend Summer/Winter/Spring Schools as well as national and international conferences, workshops and symposia in the field of neuroscience.